mobiusteapot/KettleTools/README.md

 <br>
 <br>
 Developed for collaboration and communication within Building Virtual Worlds at the Entertainment Technology Center.
 Ideal for remote teams working on game jams.

+Note - I'm planning on continuing to update this, but making a fork for use within BVW from this version, and keeping that on the UPM server would be ideal.
+I'll be updating here: https://github.com/mobiusteapot/KettleTools/tree/release

+Feel free to mirror or fork any changes back in as you see fit.